fmoor/edgedb-docs/doc/edgeql/funcop/operators.rst

     Treat a statement as an expression.

-    Wrapping a statement into parentheses to make into expression treats the entire argument set as a :eql:type:`SET-OF`.
+    Wrapping a statement into parentheses to make into expression treats the entire argument set as a :eql:type:`SET OF`.

     ``(SELECT User)`` is the same as ``{User}``.